CountDicethe123rd/business-analytics-projects/README.md

 Opportunities:
 - Educating the market
 - Introducing API-based solutions
 - Integrating AI/chatbots into messaging

 Viber as a Business Channel
 Viber is widely used in Nepal and offers strong potential for business communication through features like business messaging, chatbots, and ads.
 Focus areas:
 - Targeted messaging to specific user segments
 - Cost-effective communication
 - Higher engagement compared to traditional SMS
-aStrategy direction:
+Strategy direction:
 - Build awareness among businesses
 - Position Viber as a marketing + support tool
 - Use real campaign examples to drive adoption